Rockefeller Foundation: Development of the United Nations

-Arts
+Arts and philanthropy

+Senate House (University of London) was built on donation of £400,000 from Rockefeller Foundation in 1926 and a foundation stone laid by King George V in 1933.
+It is the headquarters of the University of London since 1937.

-In the arts the Rockefeller Foundation has supported the Stratford Shakespeare Festival in Ontario, Canada, and the American Shakespeare Festival in Stratford, Connecticut, Arena Stage in Washington, D.C., Karamu House in Cleveland, and Lincoln Center in New York.
-The foundation underwrote of Spike Lee's documentary on New Orleans, When the Levees Broke.
+In the arts, the Rockefeller Foundation has supported the Stratford Shakespeare Festival in Ontario, Canada, and the American Shakespeare Festival in Stratford, Connecticut, Arena Stage in Washington, D.C., Karamu House in Cleveland, and Lincoln Center in New York.
+The foundation underwrote Spike Lee's documentary on New Orleans, When the Levees Broke.
 The film has been used as the basis for a curriculum on poverty, developed by the Teachers College at Columbia University for their students.